Send HTML email with Attachment

-The following example shows how you can send an email with a rich HTML body and with a file attachment by using C# or VB.NET code.
-You can have an alternative plain text body, together with an HTML body, in the same email message.
+The following example shows how to send an email with a rich HTML body and file attachments by using GemBox.Email in C# or VB.NET code.

 using GemBox.Email;